-The Mexico exit fee is not a scam – you must pay 390 pesos / $18.25 if you stay over 7 days regardless of if you have a Mexico tourist visa.
+The Mexico exit tax is not a scam – you must pay 390 pesos / $18.25 if you stay over 7 days regardless of if you have a Mexico tourist visa.
 Find out if you already paid it, how to pay it if you didn’t, and how to avoid paying it again.

 Mexico Exit Tax: Scam or Legit?

 Many people WRONGLY think that the Mexico exit fee is a scam by corrupt Mexican land border officials.

 The Mexico exit tax is equivalent to a tourist visa, but only applies to people staying over a week.

 It is usually contained in your Mexican flight’s taxes and surcharges, which is why most people are unaware of the tourist fee.

 The only time it really surfaces is when you try to leave Mexico by land such as the El Carmen border crossing with Guatemala.